RedTeamOperations/Red-Infra-Craft/README.md

 ```
 **Note: Perform Common necessary steps mentioned above**

-After making ssh connection with EC2 instance, Check for the “Pwndrop” directory, navigate into it:
+After making the ssh connection with EC2 instance, Check for the “pwndrop” directory, navigate into it:

 ```bash
 cd pwndrop
 ```

-To start the pwndrop on your machine :
+To start the Pwndrop on your machine:

 ```bash
 sudo ./pwndrop